typedb/typedb-docs/0001-typedb/02-dev/09-best.md

 TypeDB query engine will try to retrieve/process all required concepts in the most optimal and efficient way.

-If you have a problem with your query, we recommend trying to execute it with TypeDB Studio just to see whether the problem lies within the query itself, or other parts of applications logic, like connection control.
+If there is any problem with a query, we recommend trying to execute it with TypeDB Studio just to see whether the problem lies within the query itself, or other parts of applications logic, like connection control.

-To optimise execution time of your query try to do the following:
+To optimise execution time of a query try to do the following:

-* Limit the number of concepts being processed by adding additional [constraints](03-match.md#patterns-overview) to variables in your `match` clauses.
+* Limit the number of concepts being processed by adding additional [constraints](03-match.md#patterns-overview) to variables in `match` clauses.
 * Limit the number of results returned by using pagination (limit + offset) or [aggregation](05-read.md#aggregation) when possible.
-* Disable inference if you don’t need it in your transaction.
+* Disable inference if it's not needed in the transaction.
-* Consider sending all queries that you can before starting to iterate through responses.
+* Consider sending all queries before starting to iterate through responses.
 TypeDB process most queries asynchronously.

 ### Async Queries